Takin’ Off, Mon-Thurs 3-6pm

 Where do you live and what are some of your favorite neighborhood spots?

 I live in SE Portland just off Clinton, my favorite street in the city by far.
 I love running on the waterfront, but the best part is getting there, passing the old rental houses along the railroad and waving at people smoking cigarettes on their porches.
 I don’t even mind waiting for the train because I love listening to music and spacing out on the skyline.
-Clinton Street Record & Stereo is a staple, and there are few neighborhood hangs better than the Clinton Street Corner (as the kids call it), with Dot’s and the Clinton Street Theater on either side — though I’d honestly rather you not start hanging out there if you don’t already.
+There are few neighborhood hangs better than the Clinton Street Corner (as the kids call it), with Dot’s and the Clinton Street Theater on either side.

 If you could bring someone back to life from jazz history and hang out with them for an afternoon, who would it be and why?

 Nina!
-Nina, Nina, Nina.
-She’s a real guide for me: deeply in touch with her emotions and humanity but walking always on a foundation of self-respect and choosing never to apologize for that.
-I would love to ask her about the activist identity, the artist identity, and all the ways they can interact and weave into each other — she wove them so masterfully.
+It’d be a real trick to get her to agree to it, let alone to get her to talk about what I’d really want to talk about: the activist identity, the artist identity, and all the ways they can interact and weave into each other — she wove them so masterfully.

 So often femme musicians are expected to be nice and pretty and innocuous.
 Instead, she was an artist.
-At times, especially on stage, she was an absolute assassin.
-I always find it helpful to try to channel her — her ownership of her soul, her sense of inherent worth.
+At times, she was an absolute assassin.
+I sometimes find it helpful to channel that — not her sickness, which we all know by now, but her ownership of her soul, her sense of inherent worth.